gbasilveira/flows/flows-editor/README.md

 The editor features smart auto-centering tabs that provide optimal UX:

 #### **Auto-centering Behavior**
-- Automatically centers the selected tab in the visible area
+- Elastically centers the selected tab at the most optimal position within the visible area
+- Precise positioning with scroll boundary detection to prevent over-scrolling
-- Smooth scrolling animation when switching between tabs
+- Smooth scrolling animation with elastic threshold (2px sensitivity)
-- Only scrolls when necessary (within 10px tolerance)
+- Responsive re-centering when window is resized
 - Natural, intuitive behavior that users expect

 #### **Multiple Navigation Methods**